Title: Hanging by a Thread

 The man coughed up more blood and sighed.
 "What's the date?" he asked, looking away from Harry's forehead.

 Harry gave the man points for not commenting on his fading scar.
-"May sixth."
+"Sixth of May."

 Harry blinked at the man, disbelieving.
 "1998.
 And I really think you need to go see a doctor–"